 In order to take advantage of the new eating area in the living room, the furniture needed to be flipped.

 The IKEA club chairs and thrifted console table create a cozy TV viewing area next to the open bar.

 Instead of making the space feel smaller, the darker accent wall adds dimension to the tiny room.
-The shaker peg rail and the storage bench add much needed storage and display area.
+Therefore, it’s a perfect solution for a tiny house idea.

 To give your existing furniture a new feel, add a fresh coat of paint and move them to a new area of the home.

 The previously red chest looks brand new with a chalk paint black finish.

 One of our favorite finds for the remodeled beach cottage was the vintage champagne crate/coffee table.
 You can see more details about the thrifted finds we used to decorate the renovated tiny house here.

 Brad and I couldn’t be any happier with the results of our renovation.
 This was such a learning experience for both of us.

 We had never replaced windows before and when working with a 1940’s structure, nothing is level or the same size.
 We quickly found that chalk is an amateur remodelers best friend.
 LOL

 In addition, this whole process was made easier with the help of Delaney Hardware, Ryobi Tools, Pfister Faucets, Sweet Nights Global, Vasagle Furniture, Belk, and all the vintage thrift stores where we picked up so many great deals.